Student results appear in various places, depending on what level you need:

-If multiple strands demand attention, click whichever chart is most relevant to your current teaching.
+Click whichever strand chart is most relevant to your current teaching:

-Multiple math strands: If you see more strands than the one you assigned, it is because each mathematics skill can relate to multiple strands.
-Again, pick whatever strand is most relevant now.
+Math strands: Each mathematics skill can relate to multiple strands, including strands you did not assign directly.
+Pick whatever strand is most relevant now.
 As the student progresses on a skill under one strand, that progress will apply to all other strands where the skill appears.